Living From the Inside Out: Building a Life that’s Truly Yours

 The values-oriented person is still living out their values whether or not they reach the summit: feeling the rain, noticing how the forest smells different when it's wet, moving through nature even if it's slower than planned.
 Still challenging, still present.

 The same is true when life goals get derailed—a relationship ends, a career shifts, health changes.
-The goal falls apart and we feel like failures.
+The goal falls apart and we might even feel like we failed.

-But say we value growth, compassion, and courage.
-We can still learn from what happened, treat ourselves and others with kindness through the transition, and face the uncertainty honestly—even when the initial goal is gone.
+But if, for example, we value growth, compassion, and courage, we can still live those values through the change: learning from what happened, treating ourselves and others with kindness, facing the uncertainty honestly—even when the initial goal is gone.

-Our goals can fail and change.
+Our goals can change.
 Values can still be lived through those changes.

 Values are not about arriving.
 They're about how we show up for the ride.